danifujii/rbranchsearch/README.md

 FLAGS:
     -a, --all        Display all branches (remote included) -h, --help       Prints help information
-    -V, --version    Prints version information
+    -u, --update     Update branches, removing those that were deleted -V, --version    Prints version information

 ARGS:
-    <BRANCH>    Branch name you want to quick switch to
+    <BRANCH>    Branch name you want to quickly switch to
 ```

 ## Install